History of Austria: Joseph II (1780–1790): Josephinism and enlightened despotism

-As President of the Court Audit Office (Hofrechenkammer), Count Karl von Zinzendorf (1781–1792) introduced Appalt, a uniform system of accounting for state revenues, expenditures, and debts of the territories of the Austrian crown.
+As President of the Court Audit Office, Count Karl von Zinzendorf (1781–1792) introduced Appalt, a uniform system of accounting for state revenues, expenditures, and debts of the territories of the Austrian crown.
 Austria was more successful than France in meeting regular expenditures and in gaining credit.
 However, the events of Joseph II's last years also suggest that the government was financially vulnerable to the European wars that ensued after 1792.
 Joseph reformed the traditional legal system, abolished brutal punishments and the death penalty in most instances, and imposed the principle of complete equality of treatment for all offenders.
 He ended censorship of the press and theatre.

 To equalize the incidence of taxation, Joseph ordered a fresh appraisal of the value of all properties in the empire; his goal was to impose a single and egalitarian tax on land.
 The goal was to modernize the relationship of dependence between the landowners and peasantry, relieve some of the tax burden on the peasantry, and increase state revenues.
 Joseph looked on the tax and land reforms as being interconnected and strove to implement them at the same time.
 The various commissions he established to formulate and carry out the reforms met resistance among the nobility, the peasantry, and some officials.
 Most of the reforms were abrogated shortly before or after Joseph's death in 1790; they were doomed to failure from the start because they tried to change too much in too short a time, and tried to radically alter the traditional customs and relationships that the villagers had long depended upon.

 In the cities the new economic principles of the Enlightenment called for the destruction of the autonomous guilds, already weakened during the age of mercantilism.
 Joseph II's tax reforms and the institution of Katastralgemeinde (tax districts for the large estates) served this purpose, and new factory privileges ended guild rights while customs laws aimed at economic unity.
 The intellectual influence of the Physiocrats led to the inclusion of agriculture in these reforms.